ShareX/sharex.github.io/docs/code-contribution.md

 ## Code formatting

 We are using [CodeMaid](http://www.codemaid.net/) for code formatting.
 You can import our project settings from [here](https://github.com/ShareX/ShareX/blob/master/CodeMaid.config).
-When you press ``Ctrl + S`` to save current file, it will automatically format codes before saving.
+When you press ``Ctrl + S`` to save the current file, it will automatically format the code before saving.

 **Tab spacing:** 4 spaces